Subscribe to receive email updates about molybdenum in southeast WI.

 Molybdenum in southeast Wisconsin

-Molybdenum concentrations above the state groundwater standard were found in monitoring wells and private water supply wells in the Caledonia-Oak Creek area in southeast Wisconsin.
+Molybdenum concentrations above the state health advisory level were found in monitoring wells and private water supply wells in southeast Wisconsin.
 A two-year DNR study was unable to determine the origin of the elevated levels of molybdenum.

 - Caledonia Groundwater Molybdenum Investigation (PUB-WA-1625)